 Follow the instructions on Microsoft's support website to uninstall OverDrive for Windows:

 If you're still having trouble, please continue to the next section.

 Register the OMCDetect.DLL in Windows Vista, 7, 8, or 10

 The following process involves disabling your UAC (User Account Control) because sometimes UAC settings can interfere with how certain DLL files work.
 Without the "OMCDetect.DLL" file working properly, OverDrive for Windows cannot function.

-If you feel uncomfortable disabling UAC on your computer, you can try the process without steps 1 through 4, but you may not be able to resolve the issue.
+If you feel uncomfortable disabling UAC on your computer, you can try the process without step 1, but you may not be able to resolve the issue.

 Determine whether you have a "32-bit" or "64-bit" operating system.